 Cabrillo College, Aptos, CA, Silkscreen Course, Spring 2015, one-on-one discussions with students

-Cabrillo College, Aptos, CA, Silkscreen Course, Fall 2014, students printing their stencils
+Cabrillo College, Aptos, CA, Students’ Silkscreen Artworks, Fall 2014

 Cabrillo College, Aptos, CA, Drawing and Composition Course, Fall 2018, students drawing still-life